OEM Electric Motorcycles & E-Mopeds: 3-10kW China

 L3e covers motorcycles with >2 wheels and a maximum design speed above 45 km/h.
 L3e-A1 (power ≤11 kW, A1 licence) is the most relevant category for 10 kW electric motorcycles.
 Type approval for L3e involves significantly more testing than L1e, including braking performance (ECE R78), noise (ECE R41 or R9), and electromagnetic compatibility (ECE R10).

 The Certificate of Conformity (COC) is the document that links an individual vehicle to its type approval.
 EU importers must hold a valid type approval certificate (issued by a designated Technical Service and approved by a national authority such as DREAL in France or KBA in Germany) and issue a COC for each vehicle.
 Chinese factories rarely hold EU type approval themselves — the approval is typically held by the importer, who commissions the homologation testing.
 Budget €15,000–€40,000 for L1e homologation testing and approval through a recognized Technical Service (e.g., TÜV Rheinland, IDIADA).
 L3e approval costs €30,000–€80,000.
 Factor this into landed cost calculations when evaluating OEM pricing.
+Many e-motorcycle OEMs are based in the Wuxi sourcing corridor, where hub motor, controller, and battery pack suppliers cluster within a few hours’ drive.

-Battery Pack: LiFePO4 vs. NMC for Two-Wheelers
+Battery Packs for Custom E-Mopeds: LiFePO4 vs. NMC

 LiFePO4 (LFP) offers a cycle life of 1,500–2,000 full cycles to 80% capacity, compared to 500–800 cycles for typical NMC (lithium nickel manganese cobalt oxide).
 LFP has a lower energy density (90–120 Wh/kg vs. 150–220 Wh/kg for NMC), resulting in a heavier pack for the same range.
 The critical safety advantage of LFP is its thermal stability: the onset of thermal runaway occurs at approximately 270°C for LFP vs. 150–200°C for NMC.
 For a vehicle application where crash damage to the battery is possible, LFP is the substantially safer choice and reduces insurance and regulatory risk.

 NMC is favored when weight and range are the primary constraints — a 72V 40Ah NMC pack weighs approximately 12–15 kg vs. 18–22 kg for equivalent LFP capacity.
 For L1e mopeds where the total vehicle weight limit is relevant, NMC’s weight advantage can determine product viability.
+Buyers comparing electrified and combustion line-ups often quote both this platform and a 150cc petrol motorcycle OEM from the same factory cluster to hedge market preferences.

 Both chemistries require UN38.3 certification for international air and sea freight.
 UN38.3 covers 8 tests (altitude simulation, thermal test, vibration, shock, external short circuit, impact, overcharge, forced discharge).
 Request the UN38.3 test report for the specific battery model and capacity — the report must cover the exact cell format and pack configuration being shipped.
 IEC 62133-2 (safety for portable sealed secondary lithium cells) is additionally required for CE marking under the Low Voltage Directive.

-Hub Motor vs. Mid-Drive: Procurement Decision
+Hub Motor vs. Mid-Drive: OEM Procurement Decisions

 Mid-drive motors mount at the bottom bracket and drive the wheel through the existing sprocket/chain.
 Torque multiplication through the drivetrain means a smaller, lighter motor produces equivalent acceleration.
 A 5 kW mid-drive motor and gearbox assembly weighs 4–6 kg, but the drivetrain adds wear components (chain, sprocket) requiring periodic maintenance.
 Mid-drive designs are preferable for higher-performance L3e applications and for markets with poor road surfaces where suspension compliance matters.